 Two: You cannot change them, as they cannot change.

-You can, however, protect yourself when interacting with a narcissist.
+You can, however, protect yourself when interacting or living with a narcissist husband or wife.
 This means setting boundaries when dealing with a narcissist.

 Boundary-setting is vital to your own balance, sanity, mental health and self-respect when in a relationship with a narcissist.

 It may be challenging to set boundaries when dealing with a narcissistic husband or wife.
 They typically have issues with their own boundaries: most likely they do not respect others’ boundaries because they cannot recognize what a boundary is.

 For example, a narcissist may speak inappropriately about his wife or daughter, revealing information that a normal husband or father would never share publicly, such as comments about their bodies.
 It would be a common occurrence for you if you are dealing with a narcissist.

 What do we mean by “boundary setting”?